mcb30/odoo-tester/README.md

 container suitable for running automated unit tests on [Odoo](https://github.com/odoo/odoo) modules.
 The container is built using [Fedora](https://getfedora.org/) and the latest Odoo branch.
-All dependencies are provided using official Fedora packages.
+Almost all dependencies are provided using official Fedora packages.

 The resulting container is published on Docker Hub as [`unipartdigital/odoo-tester`](https://hub.docker.com/r/unipartdigital/odoo-tester/).